nextgis/docs_ngmobile/source/tracks.rst

    List of recorded tracks.

-Select a track by ticking the correspoiding checkbox, and buttons in Top toolbar will become active as shown in  :numref:`ngmobile_layer_gpx_selected_pic`below.
+Select a track by ticking the corresponding checkbox, and buttons in Top toolbar will become active as shown in  :numref:`ngmobile_layer_gpx_selected_pic` below.

 .. figure:: _static/layer_gpx_selected.png
    :name: ngmobile_layer_gpx_selected_pic